Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

 The following theorem connects $\NIN$ with \eqref{hong} and \eqref{hong2} from Section \ref{bintro}.
 Note that the implication $\eqref{hong2}\di \NIN$ can be found in e.g.\ Rudin's textbook \cite{rudin}*{p.\ 41}. \begin{thm} The system $\RCAo$ proves $\NIN\asa \eqref{hong}$ and $\eqref{hong2}\di \NIN$.
 The same holds for $\NBI$ and strongly countable sets. \end{thm} \begin{proof} For the equivalence, $\NIN$ and \eqref{hong} are trivial in case $\neg(\exists^{2})$, by the proof of Theorem \ref{crucru}.
-In case $(\exists^{2})$, $[0,1]$ is a set in the sense of Definition \ref{standard}.
+In case $(\exists^{2})$, $[0,1]$ is a set in the sense of Definition \ref{openset}.
 The equivalence is now a mere manipulation of definitions using contraposition.
 The equivalence involving $\NBI$ and \eqref{hong} restricted to strongly countable sets is proved in the same way.
-For $\eqref{hong2}\di \NIN$, $\neg\NIN$ implies that $[0,1]$ is countable and perfect. \end{proof} Note that the exact definition of `perfect set' in \eqref{hong2} does not matter that much.
-Since $\NIN$ does not mention the notion of `countable set', the previous equivalence suggests that our notion of set as in Definition \ref{standard} is relatively satisfactory.
+For $\eqref{hong2}\di \NIN$, $\neg\NIN$ implies that $[0,1]$ is countable and perfect. \end{proof} Note that $\eqref{hong2}\di \NIN$ goes through for any definition of `perfect set' that makes the unit interval a perfect set in $\RCAo$.
+Since $\NIN$ does not mention the notion of `countable set', the equivalence $\NIN\asa \eqref{hong}$ suggests that our notion of set as in Definition \ref{openset} is relatively satisfactory.